davidcetinkaya/lazy-img/README.md

 Don't make requests for images unless you have to!
 Lazy image lets you load images as the user scrolls the page.
 Comes with customizable settings and source loading depending on media query.

 - Works on desktops, tablets and mobile phones.
-- Only 3.5k minified. ~1.5k with Gzip.
+- Only 5.9k minified. ~2.5k with Gzip.
 - IE9+ compatible.
 - No library dependencies.
 Written in vanilla JS.
-- Load different image sources depending on media query (LG, MD and SM).
+- Load different image sources depending on media query.
 - Also works with CSS background images.
-- No page jumping on image load - sets placeholders for images not yet loaded.
+- Loads images in a sequence for great performance.
 - Allows for callback function on image load.

 ## Install